 Step 7: Now, delete the old mail and enter your new email.

 Step 8: Click the “Go” button below that table.

 Step 10: Go back to your WordPress dashboard (under General Settings) and see if the email change is successful.
 You need to refresh your browser.

 Step 11: As you can see, there’s a pending change notice below your new email address.
-I can’t understand why there’s a need to do that.
-It’s hard to confirm that email “freezinefriends” since you don’t have control over it.
+I can’t understand why there’s a need to do that because it’s impossible to confirm that old email (freezinefriends) since you don’t have control over it.